Rule 3333-1-65.6 | Funding.

 (1) A secondary school and an institution of higher education may enter into an agreement for an alternative payment structure if all are the following are met:

-(a) The agreement is executed and made available within thirty days after the effective date of college credit plus rules in 2015 and by the first day of February each year thereafter.
+(a) The agreement is executed and made available by the first day of February each year thereafter;

-(c) The terms and duration of an alternative funding structure agreement must not exceed one academic year.
-Provisions related to the charging of students pursuant to division (B)(2) of section 3365.07 of the Revised Code shall not be amended beyond July 1 of the academic year, unless the parties have agreed to lower or eliminate the participant charge, if any.
+(c) The terms and duration of an alternative funding structure agreement is for one academic year only and is to be reported during semester submission of enrollment data as specified in paragraph (C)(2) of rule 3333-1-65.7 of the Administrative Code.
+Provisions related to the charging of students pursuant to division (B)(2) of section 3365.07 of the Revised Code shall not be amended beyond July first of the academic year, unless the parties have agreed to lower or eliminate the participant charge, if any;

-(g) The agreement includes an attached letter which, for the 2015-2016 academic year, acknowledges that the institutions president approved the negotiated rate.
-For each year thereafter, the attached letter must indicate the institutions board of trustees or equivalent governing authority authorized the terms of the alternative payment structure agreement.
+(g) The agreement includes an attached letter which indicates the institutions board of trustees or equivalent governing authority authorized the terms of the alternative payment structure agreement;

 (i) If a secondary school student takes a summer course and attends a different secondary school that the student attended the previous spring, then the student becomes subject to the default funding structure, or the alternative funding structure established between the secondary school the student is attending in the fall and the postsecondary institution, for purposes of payment for the summer term credits pursuant to division (F) of section 3365.07 of the Revised Code.

-(2) No student considered to be economically disadvantaged shall be charged for anything related to college credit plus participation in accordance with the following:
+(2) No student considered to be economically disadvantaged shall be charged for anything related to college credit plus participation.

 (C) Approval for per credit hour payment below the floor

-An institution of higher education may seek approval from the chancellor of the board of regents to enter into an alternative funding agreement with a secondary school that establishes a per credit hour payment below the floor.
-An institution seeking approval may apply within thirty days after the effective date of college credit plus rules in 2015 and by the first day of February each year thereafter.
+An institution of higher education may seek approval from the chancellor of the department of higher education to enter into an alternative funding agreement with a secondary school that establishes a per credit hour payment below the floor.
+An institution seeking approval may apply by the first day of February each year thereafter.

 Such agreement must meet the following requirements: